• Website Packages

 • What connects you to the community?

-This is where tone matters.
-If it’s too formal, it feels distant.
+Tone matters here.
+If the page is too formal, it feels distant.
 If it’s too casual, it can feel unfocused.
-Just be clear and write the way you would speak to a voter in person.
+The best approach is clear and direct.
+Write the way you would explain your background to a voter in person.

 Issues / Platform Page